hardyoyo/testinfra/README.md

 # TestInfra Incubator

-An experimental collection of potentially helpful TestNnfra configs.
+An experimental collection of potentially helpful TestInfra configs.
 These will probably get moved into other repositories if they end up being useful.

 ## Setup